Building with RAG

 Key Takeaway:

-Key Tools and Libraries for RAG
+Key Tools and Libraries

-• Retrieval Frameworks: LangChain, LlamaIndex, Haystack, RAGatouille—provide pipelines, orchestration, and multi-hop support.
+• Retrieval Frameworks: LangChain, LlamaIndex, Haystack, RAGatouille.

-• LLM APIs & Open Models: OpenAI (GPT-4/4o), Anthropic (Claude), Google Gemini, Mistral, Meta Llama-3/4.
+• LLM APIs and Open Models: OpenAI (GPT), Anthropic (Claude), Google Gemini, Mistral, Meta Llama.

-• Rerankers: Cohere Rerank, ColBERT, DeBERTa Cross-Encoder—improve the quality of retrieval for complex or ambiguous queries.
+• Rerankers: Cohere Rerank, ColBERT, DeBERTa Cross-Encoder.

 Evaluating RAG: Success, Quality, and Trust